 3. After 15 minutes, drain the water and rinse the rice with the help of a colander and cold water until water is clear.
 Make sure to drain well and shake any excess water, it has to be as dry as possible.

-4. Add vegetable oil to a saucepan and place over a medium high heat.
+4. Add vegetable oil to a saucepan or Cazuela and place over a medium high heat.
 Heat oil and add the rice.
 Fry the rice, stirring constantly until it becomes transparent, about 12 minutes.
 With the help of a spoon, drain any excess oil after this step.

 6. Add the hot water, parsley sprigs, and Serrano pepper (if using) and a few drops of lime juice.

 7. When the water starts boiling, lower the heat to the lowest temperature, season with salt to your own taste and cover the saucepan.
 Do not remove the lid.